LLNL/UnifyFS/docs/build-intercept.rst

 .. tip::

-    You can use ``spack install --only=dependencies unifycr`` to install all of UnifyCR's dependencies without installing UnifyCR.
+    You can use ``spack install --only=dependencies unifyfs`` to install all of UnifyFS's dependencies without installing UnifyFS.

     Keep in mind this will also install all the build dependencies and dependencies of dependencies if you haven't already installed them through Spack or told Spack where they are locally installed on your system.

-Then to build UnifyCR:
+Then to build UnifyFS:

 .. code-block:: Bash